bellewills/Global-Perspectives-Blog/content/blog/speaker3.md

 Although Charter’s talk centred on scaling software in the space sector, I could see linking quantum-safe cryptography into that context—protecting the data flows between satellites, ground stations, and mission control, ensuring secure communication even in a quantum future.
 Their struggles with access control and system scalability also make me think about how encryption protocols must be designed to scale with growing infrastructure.

 While Sturdee’s focus on the creative visualisation of cybersecurity concepts has value for communicating ideas or educating users, it feels less applicable to the technical depth I want for this project.
-My focus is on building secure systems, not just visualising risks.
+My focus is on building secure systems — not just visualising the risks.

-So overall, I’d lean heavily into Gardham’s themes—combining quantum-resistant encryption with scalability lessons from Charter to shape a project that’s both technically robust and future-ready.
+That’s why I lean into Gardham’s themes: combining quantum-resistant encryption with the scalability lessons from Charter.
+Together, they form the backbone of a project that’s both technically solid and built for the future.